alvinhuhhh/LARKY_FireWatch_SCDFXIBM/README.md

 #### **Problem**

 Seemingly harmless household objects may not seem to be an issue.
 However a pile up of such objects along corridors or the staircase can actually be a fire hazard and potential cause of fire.
-More common, unattended open flames in the kitchen is also a great fire hazard.
+More commonly, unattended open flames in the kitchen is also a great fire hazard.
 It is therefore imperative to identify such fire hazards and prevent a fire from even breaking out.
 #
 #### How technology can help